ucidentity/ldap-client-examples/posh-example.md

 ```

 2. Run the script as `.\ldapSearch.ps1 -uid 888236`
-3. You will be prompted for the uid to search for and your credentials.
-The credentials should be your LDAP bind (e.g. uid=my-ldap-service,ou=applications...)
+3. You will be prompted for your credentials.
+The credentials should be your LDAP bind and password (e.g. uid=my-ldap-service,ou=applications...)
 4. Edit as necessary.